sujang958/freerice-automation/README.md

 ## Getting started

 1. Clone this repository
-2. Write .env file according to the format below
+2. Write a .env file in accordance with the following format
 ```env
 USER_NAME =
 USER_PW =